felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 of your bedroom, and bring your book to bed instead.
 Not only will this make you read more, but it will also make your sleep better.

-## Tip 3: Start by reading a single book at a time
+## Idea 3: Start by reading a single book at a time

 As you start learning, you get excited when you see all the possibilities within your grasp.
 Never forget, "Stop starting, start